Standard Model Baryon Number Violation at Zero Temperature from Higgs Bubble Collisions

 {\bf Conclusion--} SM Higgs bubble collisions provide a new sizeable source of Chern--Simons number.
 We calculated from first-principles (3+1)D real-time simulations the corresponding CS rate in the runaway regime and showed its sensitivity on the shape of the scalar potential driving the first-order EWPT.
+For $\epsilon\gtrsim 0.3$, there is no volume suppression.
 The next step will be to implement CP violation on the lattice to evaluate precisely the net baryon number.
 This may provide an alternative realization of electroweak baryogenesis in the large bubble wall velocity limit, which does not rely on the charge transport mechanism.
-An interesting extension is to include the $U(1)$ gauge field and calculate magnetic-field production in the spirit of~\cite{Vachaspati:2024vbw}.
+More generally, it will be important to investigate the impact of this potentially new washout effect on the standard EW baryogenesis mechanism.
+An interesting extension is to include the $U(1)$ gauge field and calculate magnetic-field production in the spirit of e.g.~\cite{Vachaspati:2024vbw,Di:2020kbw,Di:2024gsl,Di:2025ncl}.
 These simulations can also predict the resulting gravitational-wave background.

 {\bf Acknowledgements--} We thank Anders Tranberg and Hyungjin Kim for discussions.
 This research was supported in part through the Maxwell computational resources operated at Deutsches Elektronen-Synchrotron DESY, Hamburg, Germany.
 This work, and MC in particular, is supported by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy---EXC 2121 ``Quantum Universe"---390833306.
 NB acknowledges support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under the DFG Emmy Noether Grant No. PI 1933/1-1.
 The work of MG is supported by the Alexander von Humboldt foundation.
 GS thanks the theory group at Berkeley for hospitality in the very last stages of completion of this work as well as the European Union’s Horizon Europe programme under Marie Skłodowska-Curie Actions – Staff Exchanges (SE) grant agreement No 101086085 -ASYMMETRY.